AlizadeAlireza/mySQL_education/README.md

 after WHERE we can declare our rules for getting the information.

 with OR operator only one condition needs to be true.

+NOT is an operator that give just one operand and return all of result instead that given value.

+is better to use BETWEEN operator when using one column, because redability.